FAQ about Diagonale

 When are submission deadlines, and what is the procedure?

 Film/video submissions are accepted annually from September 1 until November 20.
 Please complete the online application, as of September, 1.
 Only material submitted to the Diagonale by November, 20 will be considered for selection.
 At the time of submission, only basic information is necessary.
 Should you be invited to participate in the Diagonale you will then be requested to provide full details about your film.

 Film/videos must be submitted on DVDs that are DVD-player compatible or Blu-Ray discs or via online link (please forward the screening link to filmkopien(a)diagonale.at).
 The submitter assumes sole responsibility for the risk/cost associated with their submission.
 The submitter agrees that the film/video copy for submission or subsequent selection for participation in the Diagonale will be archived (not for commercial use).

 When will I find out if my film was selected?

 The film selection process lasts well into February.
-The directors and/or producers of films selected for the Diagonale will be invited in mid-February.
+The directors and/or producers of films selected for the Diagonale will be invited end of February.
 Please be patient as both acceptance and rejection mails are sent in writing.